Information about post-primary schools

 Placement letters for post-primary school places

-You’ll receive a placement letter about your child’s application on 1 June 2019.
-The letter will tell you which post-primary school has given your child a place.
+Placement letters about school places were received on 1 June 2019.
+The letter told you which post-primary school has given your child a place.

-If your child doesn’t get a place in any of their school preferences, the letter will ask you to choose from other schools that still have places.
-The letter also explains how to appeal a decision about a school place.
+If your child didn’t get a place in any of their school preferences, the letter asked you to choose from other schools that still have places.
+The letter also explained how to appeal a decision about a school place.